emtee40/fdroid-wiki/Managing-trust-in-a-distributed-repo\store-experience.md

 repository they also who provide a source-code up-stream.

 down-stream - individuals, companies, communities, non-profits, etc. who publish one or more apps.
-The technical artefact produced by down-stream is reffered to as repository and they also can be seen as platforms.
+The technical artifact produced by down-stream is referred to as repository containing apps from more than one up-stream and they also can be seen as platforms, with all the pro and cons of platforms.

-### trust dimention 1: app listing
+### trust dimension 1: app listing

 Selecting an app over other competing apps which offer the same or very similar use cases is the first leap of trusts users have to take.

-Right now F-Droid aids this trust desicion by providing some key informationat:
+Right now F-Droid aids this trust decision by providing some key information:

-* developer supplied representation (icons, store lisiting texts, etc.)
+* developer supplied representation (icons, store-listing texts, etc.)
 * technical aspects (permissions, update frequency, known vulnerabilities, privacy properties, etc.)
 * down-stream review results (anti-feature warnings)
 * legal framework (license)

-Of course there are also other aspects which are not part of F-Droids UX, contributing to trust desicions of users.
+Of course there are also other aspects which are not part of F-Droids UX, contributing to trust decisions of users.
 E.g. brand reputation, expert/user reviews and ratings, advertisement, legality of content/features of an app, privacy policy, ToS, etc.

-### trust dimention 2: repository
+### trust dimension 2: repository

 Repository maintainers have absolute controll over all the information in the app listing.
 They can leave out, spin or falsify key informaton for trust